srowlandsdev/unity-hub-editor-Installer/README.md

 1. Download the script to your machine
 2. Create a shortcut from the file to the desktop
 3. Right Click on the shortcut and select Properties
 4. Under Target extend the launch with arguments for the unity hub installation path, editor version and changeset.
-Here is an example: "C:\Users\Sam\Desktop\new 6.bat" D:\Newfolder 2018.4.36f1 6cd387d23174
+Here is an example: "C:\Users\Sam\Desktop\unity-hub-editor-installer.bat" D:\Newfolder 2018.4.36f1 6cd387d23174
 5. Click Apply once changes have been made
 6. Run the newly modified shortcut